polterguy/phosphorusfive/core/p5.ajax/README.md

 /* ... */
 ```

-For security reasons, you must explicitly mark your server-side Ajax methods with the [WebMethod] attribute.
+For security reasons, you must explicitly mark your server-side Ajax methods with the `WebMethod` attribute.
 Besides from that, they work similarly to how a server side event works in ASP.NET.
 Although, you can create
 events for _anything_ in p5.ajax, as long as you start your attribute's name with _"on"_.

+Notice, for your convenience, the Widget which is raising the client-side DOM event, will automatically be passed in,
+strongly typed, to your server-side event handler.

 ## Structure of p5.ajax